 - Open Payments system Quick Reference Guide Physician Registration (Updated January 2017)

 - The quick reference guide on the EIDM system can be found here.

 * The CMS Enterprise Portal locks accounts if there is no activity for 60 days or more and deactivates accounts if there is no activity for 180 days or more.
 To unlock an account, go to the CMS Enterprise Portal, enter your user ID, and correctly answer all challenge questions; you’ll then be prompted to enter a new password.
 To reinstate an account, contact the Open Payments Help Desk.

 **Physicians and teaching hospitals who registered last year do not need to register again in the CMS Enterprise Portal or the Open Payments system.

 - CMS Enterprise Portal

-- Open Payments Quick Reference Guide – Review and Dispute
+- Open Payments System Quick Reference Guide Correcting and Resolving Disputes

 - FAQs on Open Payments

 There are a number of useful educational materials available to help physicians and teaching hospitals learn more about the Open Payments registration process.
 These materials are available on the Resources page of the Open Payments website.
 For a holistic view of the Open Payments program, you may want to begin by reviewing the 2015 Open Payments Program Overview and Enhancements – PDF .